Priority Area:

 Okanogan-Wenatchee National Forest, Kittitas County

-Manastash Campground has single sites and larger areas for dispersed camping by groups.
+Manastash Campground has single tent/trailer sites and a larger area for dispersed camping by groups.
 Four ATV trails connect to the campground.
 The Campground can be used year round but does not receive service from fall to spring.
 Please pack-out trash.

 Map Categories: